Loading...

 Things to do

 On land, Cooper Island’s main draw is the Cooper Island Beach Club, an eco-friendly resort that blends seamlessly with the island’s laid-back atmosphere.
-Built with sustainability in mind, the resort is powered by solar energy and has its own desalination plant, making it an example of modern eco-consciousness in a place deeply connected to nature.
+Built with sustainability in mind, the resort is powered by solar energy and has its own desalination plant.
 Visitors often swing by for a bite at the beachfront bar, where cold drinks, fresh seafood, and island-inspired cuisine are served with a view that’s hard to beat.

 Norman Island